akka/alpakka/docs/src/main/paradox/jms.md

 The `sessionCount` parameter controls the number of JMS sessions to run in parallel.

-The `bufferSize` parameter controls the maximum number of messages each JMS session will prefetch and awaiting acknowledgement before applying backpressure.
+The `ackTimeout` parameter controls the maximum time given to a message to be committed or rolled back.
+If the message times out it will automatically be rolled back.
+This is to prevent stream from starvation if the application fails to commit or rollback a message, or if the message errors out and the stream is resumed by a `decider`.

 Run the source and specify the amount of messages to take: